 A "surety bond" is a financial instrument that guarantees that a party, natural person or business entity (the "principal") will perform certain contractual terms, or will comply with the statutory requirements of specific professional or occupational licenses.
 Surety is not insurance in the traditional meaning of the word.
 Insurance contemplates a shift of risk from an insured to an insurance company.
 The insured pays the insurance company a premium (fee) for accepting his or her risk of loss.
 A surety bond is a third party financial guarantee of a principal's promises.
 There is NO shift of risk from a principal to the surety company, as there is an assumption that each principal will comply with the agreements that he or she makes.
 In simpler terms a surety company "wraps" the promise of a bonded principal with the good name and creditworthiness of the surety company.
+The following diagram may be helpful in understanding this tripartite relationship:

 There are MANY surety bond obligations in current use within the northamerican market, over 85,000 by our count.
 The term "surety bond" is a coverall word for can reasonably be any type of third party guarantee issued by a surety company.
 Most obligees (parties that require that you provide a bond) will provide a specific bond form.
 Those that to do not often accept a generic version that contains the appropriate language.
 Learning about surety bonds is an ongoing pursuit by brokers that specialize in surety and by business persons that need them frequently.
 Follow our blog for interesting tidbits on new surety bond requirements and advice on how to obtain them.